-Priority eligible projects: green chemistry, pollution prevention, source reduction, recycling, and source-separated composting.
+Priority eligible projects: green chemistry, pollution prevention, source reduction, recycling, and source-separated compostable materials.

-Eligible loan costs limited to the capital costs of implementing waste or pollution prevention technologies in Minnesota.
-Capital costs are limited to the costs of acquisition of machinery and equipment, including freight and installation, and related improvements.
+Eligible loan costs: limited to the capital costs of implementing waste or pollution prevention technologies in Minnesota - the costs of acquisition of machinery and equipment, including freight and installation, and related improvements.